hipe/tmx/callback/doc/issues/004-the-states-of-knownness.md

 • a "known unknown" itself does not have a value field. (however it is still true-ish like all "knownnesses"). because an unqualified known unknown has no internal state to maintain, it is a singleton object.

+  EDIT: we can now construct a known unknown with a [#ze-030]#A "reasoning" object.